JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 # 18.필요한 표현
+- I believe that my ability to perform all aspects of dialysis and
+  - my comprehensive understanding of the process
+  - allow me to provide an optimal experience for my patients.
 - I can handle a 1-hour commute.
 I'm already doing it.
 - So, are you asking me ~~?
   - Did I get your question correctly?